Human T-lymphotropic virus 1: Arthropathy

 HTLV-1 is associated with a rheumatoid-like arthropathy, although the evidence is contradictory.
-In these cases patients have a negative rheumatoid factor.
+In these cases, patients have a negative rheumatoid factor.

 Uveitis

 Studies from Japan demonstrated that HTLV-1 infection may be associated with an intermediate uveitis.
 At onset the patients present with blurred vision and floaters.
 The prognosis is favorable—the condition usually resolves within weeks.

 Opportunistic infections

-Individuals infected with HTLV-1 are at risk for opportunistic infections—diseases not caused by the virus itself, but by alterations in the host's immune functions.
+Individuals infected with HTLV-1 are at risk for opportunistic infections—diseases not caused by the virus itself but by alterations in the host's immune functions.

-HTLV-1, unlike the distantly related retrovirus HIV, has an immunostimulating effect which actually becomes immunosuppressive.
+HTLV-1, unlike the distantly related retrovirus HIV, has an immunostimulating effect which becomes immunosuppressive.
 The virus activates a subset of T-helper cells called Th1 cells.
-The result is a proliferation of Th1 cells and overproduction of Th1 related cytokines (mainly IFN-γ and TNF-α).
+The result is a proliferation of Th1 cells and overproduction of Th1-related cytokines (mainly IFN-γ and TNF-α).
 Feedback mechanisms of these cytokines cause a suppression of the Th2 lymphocytes and a reduction of Th2 cytokine production (mainly IL-4, IL-5, IL-10 and IL-13).
-The result is a reduction in the ability of the infected host to mount an adequate immune response to invading organisms that require a predominantly Th2 dependent response (these include parasitic infections and production of mucosal and humoral antibodies).
+The result is a reduction in the ability of the infected host to mount an adequate immune response to invading organisms that require a predominantly Th2-dependent response (these include parasitic infections and the production of mucosal and humoral antibodies).

 In the central Australian Aboriginal population, HTLV-1 is thought to be related to their extremely high rate of death from sepsis.
 It is also particularly associated with bronchiectasis, a chronic lung condition predisposing to recurrent pneumonia.
 It is also associated with chronic infected dermatitis, often superinfected with Staphylococcus aureus and a severe form of Strongyloides stercoralis infection called hyper-infestation which may lead to death from polymicrobial sepsis.
 HTLV-1 infection has also been associated with Tuberculosis.